amawar/Capstone-Project/README.md

 The variables are:

 Dependent Variable:
-* Price -  is prediction target
+* Price - The target

-Predictors
+Predictors:
 * Brand - The brand and make of car
 * Body - The body type of the selected make of car
 * Mileage - The car travel mileage